lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Hand Strike

-The default strike is a hand strike.
+The default strike is a hand strike, it can be performed without combat card.
 When a minion strikes with a hand strike at close range, they do an amount of damage equal to their strength to the opposing minion.
 Vampires have a default strength of 1.